-Here we show you a very simple way to limit the use of your MT4 program to a single MetaTrader account.
-This way you can send your Expert Advisor, Indicator or Script to whoever you want with the guarantee that it will not work on any other account except the one you previously authorized.
+Here’s a simple way to limit the use of your MT4 program to a single MetaTrader account.
+By following these steps, you can send your Expert Advisor, Indicator, or Script to anyone you want, knowing that it won’t work on any other account except the one you authorized:

-1. Open your MT4 program (Expert Advisor, Indicator or Script) in MetaEditor (press F4 in MetaTrader platform).
+1. Open your MT4 program in MetaEditor by pressing F4 in the MetaTrader platform.

 2. Copy the following code.